Menu

 How to Make Meatloaf

-This super simple recipe only needs to be mixed and baked!
+This straightforward recipe only needs to be mixed and baked!
 It’s a comforting, easy dish that’s perfect for a family meal.

 • Prep Oven & Pan: Preheat the oven to 350°F. Line a loaf pan with foil and lightly grease both the pan and the foil (leave plenty of foil overlapping the sides of the pan to make it easier to remove the meatloaf after cooking).

-• Make Meatloaf Mixture: In a large bowl, mix the ground beef, breadcrumbs, onion, egg, ½ cup of the barbecue sauce, Worcestershire sauce and seasonings.
-Mix until well-combined, but do not overmix, or the meatloaf will be tough.
+• Make Meatloaf Mixture: In a large bowl, mix the ground beef, breadcrumbs, onion, egg, ½ cup of barbecue sauce, Worcestershire sauce, and seasonings.
+Mix until well combined, but do not overmix, or the meatloaf will be tough.

 • Shape Loaf: Shape the beef mixture into a loaf in the prepared pan.
 Spread the remaining barbecue sauce over the top.

-• Bake: Bake the meatloaf for 50 minutes, or until the internal temperature registers at 165°F. Let the meatloaf stand for 5 minutes before serving.
+• Bake: Bake the meatloaf for 50 minutes or until the internal temperature registers at 165°F. Let the meatloaf rest for 5 minutes before serving.

 How Long to Cook Meatloaf

-I have to talk about timing when it comes to a heavier bake like meatloaf.
-I’ve found success with a cook time of 50 minutes, but depending on your oven, your pan and your ingredients, that time may vary.
+When cooking meatloaf, I have found success with a cooking time of 50 minutes, but depending on your oven, pan, and ingredients, that time may vary.
 The most important thing is the temperature.
-Even if you have to cook the meatloaf an extra ten, twenty, or even thirty minutes, be sure it reaches 165°F.
+Even if you have to cook the meatloaf for an extra ten or twenty minutes, just make sure that the internal temp reaches 165°F.

 Tips for Success